sirisian/ecmascript-types/decoratorreplacement.md

 return js`const ${tmp} = Date.now(); ${input} console.log(Date.now() - ${tmp});`;
 ```

-See §7.1 — this is the mechanism, and its absence is what ruled out `def_site`
+See Â§7.1 â€” this is the mechanism, and its absence is what ruled out `def_site`
 contexts.

 ### 4.3 The `/` problem, which Rust does not have

 JavaScript tokenization is **not context-free**. `a / b / c` and `a = /b/c`
 differ by parse context, and the specification resolves it with separate goal
-symbols — `InputElementDiv`, `InputElementRegExp`, `InputElementTemplateTail`.
+symbols â€” `InputElementDiv`, `InputElementRegExp`, `InputElementTemplateTail`.

 So a JavaScript token stream is **parse-informed**, not purely lexical, in a way
 Rust's is not.
 Two consequences: